Hirddywel wind energy project

 Hirddywel is a wind farm proposal which is located approximately 6.5km south of Llanidloes, Powys.
 The site is to the south of an existing wind farm – Llandinam P&L Wind Farm – and is within one of seven Strategic Search Areas (SSAs) designated by the Welsh Government for the development of large scale wind energy projects.

-In 2010, Hirddywel Wind Farm was submitted through the planning process for consent.
+In 2010, the Hirddywel Wind Farm application was submitted to Powys County Council for planning determination.
 The submission followed a detailed programme of engagement with local communities to develop the best possible wind farm proposal for the site.

 A number of changes and developments resulted from this programme of engagement, including: